chris-has-a-github/ha-enphase-everything-else/README.md

 - Start/Stop actions treat benign 4xx responses (e.g., unplugged/not active) as no‑ops to avoid errors in HA.
 - The Charge Mode select works with the scheduler API and reflects the service’s active mode.

+### Reconfigure

+- You can reconfigure the integration (update site ID, serials, or session headers) without removing it.
+- Go to Settings → Devices & Services → Integrations → Enphase EV Charger 2 (Cloud) → Reconfigure.
+- Paste refreshed `e-auth-token` and `Cookie` headers; optionally paste a cURL to auto‑fill.

 ### Supported devices

 - Supported